artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 If you analyze the notion of a chair, the chair disappears and you are left with wooden parts.
 The chair is not an ultimately real entity; it doesn't possess svabhāva.
 You, of course, know this, since our conversation began with a similar deconstruction of the notion of a species, but this is only one type of existential dependence.

-The dGe-Lugs commentarial tradition identifies three types of existential dependence: dependence on causes and conditions, dependence on parts, and dependence on the designating mind.
+The dGe-Lugs tradition identifies three types of existential dependence: dependence on causes and conditions, dependence on parts, and dependence on the designating mind.
 These exist within a hierarchy, with dependence on the designating mind being the most subtle and incorporating all three.

 Svabhāva is thus a stronger notion than your term _fundamentally exist_, which permits dependence on causes and conditions.